vitaminac/minios/ReadMe.md

 - [ ] Operating Systems: Internals and Design Principles
 - [ ] Operating System Concepts
 - [ ] The Design of the UNIX Operating System
-- [ ] Understanding the Linux kernel
+- [ ] Understanding The Linux Kernel
 - [ ] Linux Kernel Development
 - [ ] The Essentials of Computer Organization and Architecture
 - [ ] Windows Internals